SteveBarnett/Remixing/_thinking/zen/inner-nonviolence-and-complete-acceptance.md

 ### Trying to Change Negative Aspects of Self Through Violent Means

-We all have negative aspects of ourselves we would like to fix, disown, or even expunge completely from our being
+We all have negative aspects of ourselves we would like to fix, disown, or even expunge completely from our being.

 Some things change easily with practice. ... other aspects of ourselves are resistant to change.
 These aspects are much more deeply rooted in our karma – all the causes and conditions that have led to our current state of body and mind, including our own past choices.